-The plants are limited to deciduous tree species, including Alder (Alnus glutinosa), Aspen or White

-Poplar (Populus alba)-the island's namesake, and several species of Willow including Weeping Willow (Salix babylonica), Golden Osier or Golden Upright Willow (Salix alba Vitellina') and Tortured Willow (Salix matsudana 'Tortuosa').
+The plants are limited to deciduous tree species, including Alder (Alnus glutinosa), Aspen or White Poplar (Populus alba)-the island's namesake, and several species of Willow including Weeping Willow (Salix babylonica), Golden Willow (Salix alba var. vitellina) and Tortured Willow (Salix matsudana 'Tortuosa').
 Trees are predominately planted around the edge of the island, although some are also massed on parts of the interior.
 Initially located to allow full view of the Carillon from key vantage points, self-seeded trees now obscure some of these views, particularly along the western edge.

-Two species of evergreen shrubs, Willow-leaf Cotoneaster (Cotoneaster salicifolius) and Fragrant Escallonia (Escallonia pterocladon) are utilised along the edges of the paths to create screening hedges, seating niches and to fill corners on the grass mounds.
+Two species of evergreen shrubs, Willow-leaf Cotoneaster (Cotoneaster salicifolius) and Pink Escallonia (Escallonia rosea) are utilised along the edges of the paths to create screening hedges, seating niches and to fill corners on the grass mounds.

-Four of the above plants including the Alder (Alnus glutinosa), Willow-leaf Contoneaster (Cotoneaster salicifolius) White Poplar (Populus alba) and Golden Osier or Golden Upright Willow (Salix alba Vitellina)-are now regarded as environmental weeds within the ACT.3
+Four of the above plants including the Alder, Willow-leaf Contoneaster, White Poplar and Golden Willow-are now regarded as environmental weeds in the ACT.